-- \$ Application Registered voters in the proposed district apply to the Local Agency Formation Commission (LAFCo).
-The application must detail the proposed district's boundaries and services, any environmental effects, and financing options. - § Review and Approval The LAFCo's staff studies the application and schedules a public hearing.
-The LAFCo can approve or deny the proposal.
-If the LAFCo approves, the next step is to measure protests. - § Protest hearing The LAFCo holds a second public hearing, this time to measure formal protests from voters and property owners.
+- S Application -Depending on the type of district being formed, formation may be initiated by a petition of registered voters or landowners, or by a resolution of an existing local government agency.
+The application must detail the proposed district's boundaries and services, any environmental effects, and financing options. - S Review and Approval The LAFCo's staff studies the application and schedules a public hearing.
+The LAFCo can approve with conditions or deny the proposal.
+If the LAFCo approves, the next step is to measure protests.12 - § Protest hearing The LAFCo holds a second public hearing, this time to measure formal protests from voters and property owners.
 A majority protest will stop the proposal.
 Otherwise, there's an election. - § Election Only the voters inside the proposed district's boundaries are eligible to vote at this election, which usually requires a majority voter approval.
 If the proposal involves new special taxes, the measure needs two-thirds voter approval. - § Formal filing If the voters approve the proposed district, the LAFCo and other officials file the formal documents to start the new district.